This article has been checked for horticultural accuracy by Oliver Parsons.

 Advertisement

-Grow gaura in moist but well-drained soil in full sun to partial shade.
+Grow gaura in moist but free-draining soil in full sun to partial shade.
 Cut back after flowering and divide large clumps in spring.

 Gaura 'Rosy Shimmers'

-Gauras are prairie plants native to the southern states of the USA and Mexico and therefore do best in a warm and sunny position, although they tolerate partial shade.
-For best results grow them in moist but well drained soil.
+Gauras are prairie plants native to the southern states of the USA and Mexico, and therefore do best in a warm and sunny position, although they tolerate a little shade.
+For best results grow them in moist but free-draining soil.

-Dig a generous hole and add a handful of grit to the bottom, to improve drainage.
-Place the rootball in the hole so it sits at the same depth it was in its pot, and backfill with soil.
+Dig a generous hole and fork a handful of grit into the bottom to improve drainage, as gaura hates to sit in water.
+Place the rootball in the hole so it sits at the same depth it was in its pot and backfill with soil.
 Firm in gently and water well.
-Avoid planting gaura out too early in the year – instead grow on in pots and add to borders from mid-July, when plants are bushier.

 Pests and diseases